ramokz/phantom-camera-docs/docs/follow-modes/group.md

 <Property propertyName="Min Auto Zoom (2D)" propertyType="float" propertyDefault="1">
 <template v-slot:propertyDescription>

-Sets the minimum zoom level, in other words how far away the `Camera2D` can be from scene.
+Sets the minimum zoom amount, in other words how far away the `Camera2D` can be from scene.

 This only works when `Auto Zoom` is enabled.